math2001/FileManager/docs/contributing.md

 ## Convention

-To keep this doc enjoyable to edit, here's the convention that this convention should respect:
+To keep this doc enjoyable to edit, here are the conventions that it has to respect:

 - keep the line length under 100 chars (`\n` included).
 I advice you to add this to your project
 settings: `rulers: [99]`.
 Tables are the only exception.
 URLs are not, because you can specify